CSR / Environment

 SHARP Eco Vision 2050 Long-Term Environmental Vision

-Meanwhile, the world is becoming aware of the need to take on increasingly serious environmental problems, such as climate change, resource depletion, and ocean plastic.
-This awareness is accelerating global action aimed at solving these social problems; for example, the Sustainable Development Goals (SDGs*1) and the Paris Agreement*2, a framework for reducing greenhouse gases.
+The international community has recognized the urgent need to address increasingly serious environmental problems, such as climate change, resource depletion, and plastic pollution.
+This awareness is accelerating global action to solve these social problems, including efforts associated with the achievement of the Sustainable Development Goals (SDGs),*1 compliance with the Paris Agreement,*2 and creation of a circular economy.*3

 - *1 Adopted by the United Nations in 2015, the SDGs are a set of 17 development goals for the world to achieve by 2030 in order for society to realize sustainable development.